-With that in mind, there are some tips to make traveling with your pet as easy as possible.
+With that in mind, there are some tips to make traveling with pets as easy as possible.
 Granted, if you’re traveling within a short distance, it may be an easy task, but traveling across long distances can bring along some challenges.
 However, with proper planning and preparation, you’ll ensure the comfort of your pet during the journey and the temporary stay.

-If you must fly to your travel job, research and observe flight restrictions.
+If you must fly to your allied travel job, research and observe flight restrictions.
 Some flights may not allow more than one pet, so if you’re traveling with more than one, check with the airline.
-Be sure your pet is up to date with vaccinations, as you don’t want him or her to be susceptible to illness while traveling.
+Be sure your pet is up to date with vaccinations, as you don’t want him or her to be susceptible to illness while traveling with pets.
 Most airlines will require a time sensitive health report from a licensed veterinarian.
 There are also kennel restrictions and some breed type restrictions.
 If you check your airline’s website, you’ll find all the information you need to know what is expected of you and your pet for travel.

 Bring plenty of food